charlielobster/CUDA_NekRS/README.md

     | Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |
     |                                         |                        |               MIG M. |

-Here you can see my Driver Version is 570.172.08 and my CUDA Version is 12.8.
-Driver Version maps also to Device Version
+Here you can see in the example Driver Version is 570.172.08 and CUDA Version is 12.8.

 In a terminal, type: